Fred Coury

 In due course, his path intersected with Ozzy Osbourne’s, stepping in for the injured Randy Castillo during their tour.
 It was during this juncture that Fred’s acquaintance with Kiss drummer Eric Singer paved the way for his introduction to Cinderella, who had already finished their debut album and ready to hit the road.
 Regrettably, he found himself bereft of an opportunity to showcase his skills.

 Alas, the moment finally arrived with the advent of Cinderella’s second album, Long Cold Winter (1988).
 However, Fred’s inexperience within the confines of the recording studio led to a decision made by the producer, Andy Johns.
-As the band toiled within the hallowed walls of the recording studio, discussions arose with a representative from the company, suggesting the possibility of enlisting another drummer.

 It was not until 1996 that fate would circle back, leading Fred to once again re-join the ranks of Cinderella, carrying with him the wealth of experiences that had sculpted his journey.

 And thus, this marked the inception of Fred’s foray into the realm of composing music for television programs.
-His melodious endeavours extended to TV dramas such as “The Night Shift,” where his musical prowess continued to resonate even into the latest season, Season 4.
-Additionally, his compositions found a home in the game show “The Wall” on NBC, while he lent his singing talents to the basketball team, the Portland Trailblazers.
+His melodious endeavours extended to TV dramas such as “The Night Shift,” where his musical prowess continued to resonate even into Season 4.

 note